MarkEWaite/jenkins-bugs/README.md

 repository.

-This repository includes many branches with a Jenkinsfile pipeline definition file for branches where the pipeline definition file can encapsulate at least a portion of the bug verification step.
+This repository includes many branches with a Jenkinsfile pipeline definition for branches where the pipeline definition can encapsulate at least a portion of the bug verification.